Skip to main content

 Which company has more employees?

-Boston Dynamics has approximately 1000 employees, while Locus Robotics has approximately 500-1000.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Boston Dynamics has about 1000 employees; Locus Robotics has about 500-1000.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Boston Dynamics and Locus Robotics competitors?